jbellenger/piecelog/docs/MODEL.md

     ],
   }

+  Stories:
+    - A user may log entries against a workout at any time.
+      - They will always be shown outstanding scheduled workouts
+      - They may also select an unscheduled workout

+    - View all log events with matching schedule-id
+    - View all log events with matching workout-id

 QUERIES:
   - as a user, show me the upcoming schedule
-  - as a user, show me scheduled workouts that I haven't logged
+  - as a user, show me scheduled workouts that I have not logged